Local workers - Method of travel to work - All industries

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the Bellingen Shire, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Bellingen Shire, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work